How to Break Analysis Paralysis and Make a Confident Decision

 First Step: Outline The Scenario

-In the first step, really take some time to outline the scenario or scenarios you are considering, in writing.
+Really take some time to outline the scenario you are considering, in writing.
 Be complete in your description, including details like timing, cost, emotional resources it might take.

 Second Step: List ALL the Possible Gains